mfrisoli/cv-page/content/project/apache-aiflow.md

 ### 1.2 Redshift Cluster:

-For instructions on how to create and start an AWS Redshift cluster, please follow this github repository: [Datawharehouse with Redshift](https://github.com/mfrisoli/data-wharehouse-redshift/blob/main/README.md)
+For instructions on how to create and start an AWS Redshift cluster, please follow this github repository: [Data warehouse with Redshift](https://github.com/mfrisoli/data-warehouse-redshift/blob/main/README.md)

 ### 1.3 Technologies
 - python3